KDesp73/p2pipe/README.md

 ```bash
 p2pipe talk -I 127.0.0.1 -P 9000 -s message.txt
 ```
-> The session id is being printed on stdout
+> The session id is logged on stdout

 ### 3. Start the receiver